jlder/SLM-recorder/docs/01_recorder_requirements.md

 http://192.168.4.1/
 ```

-The Web server shall support file management, recorder calibration, and firmware update from a remote device connected to the recorder WiFi access point.
+The Web server shall support file management, recorder calibration, firmware update, and a lightweight `/diag` health-check endpoint from a remote device connected to the recorder WiFi access point.

+The Web listener shall be created, route-registered, and started once.
+Web ON/OFF shall control the WiFi access point and application-side access, but shall not call `AsyncWebServer::end()` during normal Web OFF.
+This is an implementation constraint of the selected AsyncWebServer/AsyncTCP stack: port-80 dispatch is not reliable after an `AsyncWebServer::end()` / later `begin()` lifecycle when HTTP traffic has occurred, even though AP, DHCP, and lower TCP layers remain functional.

 Calibration access shall be protected because calibration is a maintenance/mechanical activity and not an everyday pilot action.
 The calibration menu and calibration action endpoints shall require the operator to enter the recorder registration string as the calibration password.